mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 Well, I told you so far, if you do really real zazen – not *before* zazen, not *after* zazen – [then] regardless of whether you are conscious of it or not, you are *right there*, you are right in the middle of zazen.
 No delusions, no confusions.
 But consciousness is very “picky.”
 So immediately, you can pick up *before* zazen, *after* zazen.
 If you stop the functioning of your mind, you can be there constantly, but always consciously our mind is picky.
 Even though you are right in the middle of zazen, you say, “Ah!
 I attain enlightenment!”
 And then immediately, you sleep. *[Someone chuckles.]* And then you wake up; the moment when you wake up, you say, “Oh – I attain enlightenment.” *[He laughs.]* I don’t think so.
 You sleep pretty well, in zazen. *[Laughter.]* And then, something happens and you wake up. *[Thunder.]* At that time, you don’t realize whether you were sleeping or you were entering samadhi.
 You don’t.
 So that’s why sometimes you misunderstand: “Oh, I attained enlightenment.”
 But it’s not actually enlightenment, okay? *[He laughs.]*

 So sometimes, right in the middle of zazen, still you can go in enlightenment or go out of enlightenment.
 But whatever you do – goes in, goes out – all are going on right in the middle of zazen.
-So Dogen Zenji says, “Mind and its object both goes in, goes out of enlightenment within zazen itself, the stillness of samadhi.
+So Dōgen Zenji says, “Mind and its object both goes in, goes out of enlightenment within zazen itself, the stillness of samadhi.
 Since it occurs within the sphere of *jijuyu*, it doesn’t disturb a single mote of dust, nor infringe upon a single phenomenon.”

 “... it doesn’t disturb a single mote of dust...”: [Dust] means object.
 If you do zazen, zazen becomes the object.
 But, your zazen really doesn’t disturb your object.
 Without moving even an inch to the left or right, or front or backward, you *can* completely become one with zazen itself.
 At that time, using your body, your breath, and your mind – in other words, by the regulation of your body, and breath, and mind – if this practice is exactly perfect, your whole body is exactly fitting into zazen, your object.
 So, at that time, your body and mind disappear.
 Where?
 Within zazen.
 So, it’s not necessary to move zazen from one *A* place to *B* place, or forward and backward, or up and down.
 Nothing; just *there*.
 And all you have to do is make arrangement of your body, your breath and mind, and just fit into it.
 At that time, without moving, without disturbing even a single mote of dust, you can be one with it, you can be right in the middle of samadhi.
 That is called samadhi, okay?